foodiemonster007/btki-scraper/README.md

 # RabbitScrape
 ## Overview
-Ever wanted to read an untranslated web novel?
+Ever wanted to read an untranslated web novel or scrape from your favorite novel site?
 Well, with this tool, you can!

 ## Dependencies